MarcusRiemer/esqulino/doc/manual/concepts/index.rst

 Projects
 ========

 All work in BlattWerkzeug is done in the scope of so called "projects".
 Projects are the main category of work and have at least a name and a user friendly description.
+Apart from that they bundle together various resources and assets such as databases, images and code.

 Code Resources
 --------------